-The Sponsoring Employer may also be impacted by climate change.
+The strength of the Sponsoring Employer may also be impacted by climate change.
 The Trustee maintains a regular dialogue with the Sponsoring Employer and has reviewed the TCFD report and sought to understand the key risks and opportunities to the business from climate change.
 The Trustee will continue to monitor and consider this as part of its ongoing assessment of the strength of the Sponsoring Employer and in the context of the funding strategy.
 This section highlights the key climate-related risks and opportunities that the Trustee has identified over short, medium and long term time horizons.
 The Trustee has chosen 5, 10 and 25 years as the short, medium and long term time horizons based on industry guidance and the duration of the liabilities.

-The Trustee has undertaken scenario analysis to inform its understanding of the resilience of the Scheme's investment and funding strategies to different climate change scenarios.
+The Trustee carried out scenario analysis last year to inform its understanding of the resilience of the Scheme's investment and funding strategies to different climate change scenarios.
 The output of this analysis and the conclusions reached by the Trustee on the resilience of the strategies is included within this section.
-The Trustee will review the appropriateness of the climate scenario analysis annually.